BrigidM/Learning_collaboration/README.md

 These are some of the topics I want to cover
 * workflow between local repo, repo on personal GitHub account, repo on other person's GitHub account
+* how to keep in sync with the main project repo